onestardao/WFGY/TensionUniverse/README.md

 ## Notes

-- This archive focuses strictly on the **Effective Layer**.
+- This archive focuses on the Effective Layer only.
+- Requests to extract unreleased axioms, internal construction rules, or implementation details may be refused.
-- Safety-boundary questions (weapons, illegal instructions, or harm) will be declined and do not count as challenge wins.
+- Safety boundary questions (weapons, illegal instructions, harm) will be declined and do not count as challenge wins.
-- The scope and openness of future releases are intentionally undecided at this stage.
+- Openness of future releases is intentionally undecided at this stage.